 Phil has been hosting This Morning since 2002, originally alongside Fern Britton and since 2009 with Holly Willoughby.

 But with his deal expiring in 2021, there are claims that the BBC are lining up a an offer to poach the presenter, who also fronts Dancing On Ice.

 "Phil’s a telly legend.
-He has thousands of loyal fans who follow his every move," a source claimed.
+He has thousands of loyal fans who follow his every move," a source claimed to The Sun newspaper.
 “He’s become a prime target for the BBC who think he would be the perfect face for a number of new shows. "